I want to give you some quizzes!

 These coatings are made up of extra thin and highly transparent film layers.
 Each layer usually has distinctive index of refraction that will alter the lens’s performance by providing different wavelengths of light at diverse incident angles.

-When it comes to anti-reflection coatings, Fully Multi-Coated optics are the best options that you should look for if you have enough money to spare.
+When it comes to anti-reflection coatings, Fully Multi-Coated optics are the best options that you should look for.
 They perform better and will leave you with some of the top quality images.
+In FMC lenses all glass-to-air surfaces receive multiple layers of coatings.
+Beware of purchasing binoculars that describes Coated, Fully Coated, or Multy coated lens because they don’t receive anti-reflection coatings on all air-to-glass surfaces.

 Before looking at an ED glass, let’s first understand what dispersion is in optics.
-A simple is experiment to help is the “passing of light through a prism.”
-When you do this, you will break the white light beam into its component colors.
+When you pass light through a prism you will break the white light beam into its component colors.

 The blue end of the resulting colors is usually bent the most while the red end is specifically bent the least.
 The act of breaking this light into its component colors is what we refer to as dispersion.